 Miami is a very small town located in the state of Arizona.
 With a population of 1,783 people and two constituent neighborhoods, Miami is the 119th largest community in Arizona.
 Much of the housing stock in Miami was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Miami, you'll notice that it is more blue-collar than most other communities in America.
-36.29% of Miami’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Miami is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Miami is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Miami who work in food service (17.37%), sales jobs (9.58%), and law enforcement and fire fighting (7.54%).
+There are especially a lot of people living in Miami who work in food service (18.09%), sales jobs (14.37%), and teaching (6.44%).

-The percentage of people in Miami with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.33% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Miami is quite a bit lower than the national average among all cities of 21.84%: just 10.66% of people here over 25 have a bachelor's degree or an advanced degree.

+Miami is an extremely ethnically-diverse town.
 The people who call Miami home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Miami residents report their race to be White, followed by Native American.
-Miami also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 59.73% of the town’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Miami, accounting for 56.34% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Miami residents report their race to be White, followed by Asian.
 Important ancestries of people in Miami include Irish, Norwegian, English, and Scottish.